uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

 Unit testing the new report
 ----------------------------

 For each report, a unit test should be added under the correct package inside test.reports.
-Here, the `generate()` method of the new report should be tested, as well as other relevant methods, to ensure that the report output is correct.
+Here, the :code:`generate()` method of the new report should be tested, as well as other relevant methods, to ensure that the report output is correct.
 When building tests for reports, a useful class is
 :py:obj:`immuneML.simulation.dataset_generation.RandomDatasetGenerator.RandomDatasetGenerator`, which can create a dataset with random sequences.